 There is not a consensus for the definition of nonunions.
 One proposed definition is failure of progression of fracture-healing for at least 3 consecutive months (and at least 6 months following the fracture) accompanied by clinical symptoms of delayed/nonunion (pain, difficulty weight bearing).

 The FDA labeling simply suggests that nonunion is considered established when the fracture site shows no visibly progressive signs of healing, without giving any guidance regarding the time frame of observation.
 However, it is suggested that a reasonable time period for lack of visible signs of healing is 3 months.
-The following patient selection criteria are suggested, consistent with those proposed for electrical stimulation as a treatment of nonunions:
+The following patient selection criteria are consistent with those proposed for electrical stimulation as a treatment of nonunions:

 Ultrasound Accelerated Fracture Healing devices are covered as part of the Durable Medical Equipment (DME) benefit, and are subject to any applicable DME co-insurance and benefit maximums.

 Investigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.